mpoyd/coding-challenges/folder-analyzer/README.md

 ## Deliverables

+Fork this repository and put your code inside this root folder.

 Write a program in the language of your choice which fulfills this requirement.
 Make sure, that you create small units of execution in order for later reusage.
 Also try to comment as much as possible your code, if something is not obvious.

+Feel free to deliver more functionality, if you like.

+Update the description here with information on howto test the program.